JohannesLorenz/zyn-wavetable-concept/modulation-type-transitions.md

 * Enabling/Disabling WT modulation on a running note can lead to jumps/clips (Like with every other modulation, but for other modulations, we must stay backward compatible: Changing between them shall change how the ADnote is being played)

 => We try to solve all this by disabling transitions (between WT and non-WT) and let them lead to a quick fade out instead.

+Problems with changing the modulation type "while" the note is started:

+* At the time the note is started, it's possible that the UI already requested to change the modulation type, but the table has not been generated yet.
+This means the modulation type requests a modulation for which no table exists yet.

+=> Such notes are still being played with the old modulation type.
+This means the old table must resist in ADnoteParameters until the new one is "atomically" added.
+These notes will be faded with the upcoming table transition (see above).

 # Additions to ADnote